 These new codes set to be implemented on the ICD-10 release date are quite unusual, to say the least.

-After being delayed multiple times for a number of years, ICD-10 is finally set to be implemented on October 1 st, 2015.
-It is the 10th revision of the ICD, a medical classification list created by the World Health Organization (WHO).
-Upon its release, ICD-10 will allow for 68,000 billing codes (compared to merely 13,000 under ICD-9) and is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA).
+ICD-10 is the 10th revision of the ICD, a medical classification list created by the World Health Organization (WHO).
+ICD-10 allows for 68,000 billing codes (compared to merely 13,000 under ICD-9) and is required for everyone covered by the Health Insurance Portability Accountability Act (HIPAA).

-While ICD-10 brings a number of much-needed alterations and additions, there are also a number of new codes to be implemented that, to put it lightly, are rather strange.
-Yes, they describe specific situations that could potentially be very serious, regardless of how unlikely they are to transpire.
-And while we do recognize the gravity of the codes, it’s certainly ok to poke a little fun at them every now and then.
-Please note, we are in no way belittling the seriousness of these specific situations, but merely finding the humor in the strangeness of their codes.
+While ICD-10 brought a number of much-needed alterations and additions, there are also a number of codes that, to put it lightly, are rather strange.
+They describe specific situations that could potentially be very serious, regardless of how unlikely they are to transpire.
+And while we do recognize the gravity of the codes, we have come across some that have very interesting and even humorous names.
+Please note, we are in no way belittling the seriousness of these specific situations, but merely finding the humor in these unique names.

-This is one of my personal favorites.
+This is one of our favorites.
 Not because being injured by a cow is incredibly outlandish, but because there are also codes for both being bitten by a cow (W55.21) and being struck (kicked) by a cow (W55.22).
-So, what exactly is other contact with a cow that would result in injury?
+So, what exactly is "other contact" with a cow that would result in injury?

 If you ever find yourself in this situation, the actual code will be the least of your concerns.
 Nevertheless, V97.33 – Sucked into a jet engine is still a 100% billable code.

-Maybe this shouldn’t be all that funny, but I can’t get the image of someone strolling down the street with their head down and walking straight into a lamp post out of my head.
-I can only imagine how many more of these incidents have occurred since the introduction of cell phones.
+Maybe this shouldn’t be all that funny, but we can’t get the image of someone strolling down the street with their head down and walking straight into a lamp post out of our heads.
+We can only imagine how many more of these incidents have occurred since the introduction of cell phones.
 Thanks a lot, Martin Cooper.